Training

 Our aim is to help beginners through to established intermediate runners to improve their running, with sessions on a Tuesday & Thursday from 18:45pm to 20:00pm.
 You will be put into groups suited to your goals and abilities, so you will feel comfortable with the training set for you.

 Each session is carefully planned by our England Athletics Coach and Run Leaders.
-Sessions vary throughout the year from Tempo runs and interval training in the winter to longer endurance runs on the lighter summer nights.
+Sessions vary throughout the year helping you to build endurance during the run up to marathon season (even if you don't want to do marathons, it still helps) and speed during the summer 5K series on the lighter summer nights.

 To see all scheduled training session dates, click here.